Sturgelose/flux-structure-example/README.md

 They are not removed if we uninstall the chart, so there is no potential data loss implied.
 In upgrades, we can stop the reconciliation, update manually and make sure upgrades are fine.

+Helm charts including CRDs should only be installed by platform components.
+Never by applications or we might end in conflicts.

 ### Secrets and Namespaces are created outside of flows

 Otherwise, we are forced to maintain states and files per each cluster and flux flow.